ioana-miruna/Heart-of-Bucharest-Student-Hub/README-full.md

     return instance;
 }

 Why?
-Ensures all reward thresholds are consistent across the system.
+One way connection to the database.

 ### 3.2 Strategy Pattern — User Reward Logic